riddhankur000/riddhankur000/README.md

 <h4 align="center">
   <samp>
     Welcome to my GitHub world!
-I'm passionate about building scalable ML and AI systems, exploring the depths of language models, and contributing to open source.
+I'm passionate about Deep Learning, LLMs, and Modern AI Systems, exploring the depths of language models, and contributing to research projects.
+Web technologies are my next interest.
 I thrive on collaboration and learning from others.
 Let's innovate together 🚀
   </samp>
 </h4>